samuelim01/tp/docs/UserGuide.md

 <box type="warning">

-If the edited name specified in `n/NAME` corresponds to the name of an existing guest in WedLog, an error message will be displayed.
+The edited `NAME` cannot correspond to an existing vendor in WedLog.

 </box>